shesek/spark-wallet/README.md

 When the app starts for the first time, you'll need to configure your Spark server URL and API access key.
 You can print your access key to the console by starting Spark with `--print-key/-k`.
-You can also scan this information from a QR, which you can get with `--qr-with-key`.
+You can also scan this information from a QR, which you can get with `--pairing-qr`.

 For the native app to properly communicate with the server, the TLS certificate has to be signed by a CA, or manually added as a user trusted certificate ([instructions below](#add-as-trusted-certificate-to-android)).